matthias-reis/aithir.de/_content/storylines/the-bond.md

 "Everyone, prepare for a little shake", said Captain Dars after some more seconds.

-THen the screen turned white and the ship went through some turbulences, more than expected.
-THen the screen turned black and then white again.
+Then the screen turned white and the ship went through some turbulences, more than expected.
+Then the screen turned black and then white again.
 It was flickering.

 "Gordon, what are we seeing here?", asked the captain.